hngreenberg/Film-Finder/README.md

 # Interactive Front End Project

-This project is a group based project that consists of everything we have learned in our coding bootcamp.
+This project is a group based project that consists of everything we have learned in our coding bootcamp thus far.

 This project will provide an opportunity to showcase our journey to a full-stack web developer.